triploit/secundo-pm/README.md

 ## How to create a package

-And here's, why I had written a disclaimer:
+And here's why I had written a disclaimer:

 If you want to add SecundoPM support to your GitHub project, you have to create a directory with the nam "pkg" in the root-directory of the project.
-In this directory, you must create a file called `ins.sc`.
+In this directory, you have to create a file called `ins.sc`.
-The directory tree have to look like this:
+The directory tree should look like this:
 ```
 myproject
 ├── main.cpp